xrdocs/cloud-scale-networking/_tutorials/netflow-ncs5500-test-results.md

 ### Impact of sampling interval

 Here, we will use line rate traffic on the 36 ports and we will only change the sampling-interval in our configuration.
 It will logically have an impact on the number of sampled packets we push from the NPUs to the Line Card CPU.
-So we expect the CPU load to grow.
+So we expect the CPU load to increase.

 Test parameters:
 - each port is generating 512B packets